-Cellestia Biotech AG: A novel method from Basel to fight cancer
+Cellestia Biotech: A novel method from Basel to fight cancer

-Michael Bauer, CEO of Cellestia Biotech AG (Img: Cellestia Biotech AG)
+Michael Bauer, CEO of Cellestia Biotech (Img: Cellestia Biotech AG)

 Some varieties of cancer don’t have a specific therapy available to date.
 Cellestia Biotech AG is aiming to change this for the worldwide over 250’000 patients who are annually diagnosed with so-called “NOTCH dependent” cancers.
 “NOTCH” is a cell-to-cell communication or signaling pathway, which plays a central role in cell differentiation, growth and stem cell maintenance.
 If it is inappropriatelyinaptly activated by mutations, the signaling pathway becomes a major driver for NOTCH-dependent cancers.
 Cellestia is currently developing CB-103, a novel, first-in-class, oral pan-NOTCH inhibitor with a unique mode of action for treatment.